 I remember you told me you preferred our first child to be a boy, while I would always display my pleasure in a girl as our first.
 You would tell me why I am the best to ever come your way.
 In me, you confessed a man who would make your world envy to all.
 This was not a joy shared by others, but a joy we both shared.
-They couldn’t comprehend why you stayed and have come to force you out my arms, into the lonely world of solitary.
+The world couldn’t comprehend why you stayed with me for long and at the end came to force you out my arms, into their lonely world of solitary.

 The night was thick and smelt of tears from a grieving heart.
-It reminded me of the day we met, a raining night like this some- eleven months ago.
-You were walking in the rain without haste, your arms folded up to leverage on another.
-Although, you were quiet without a sound, but sadness and lost gave you out a sorrowful loner.
+It reminded me of the day we met, a raining night exactly eleven months ago.
+You were walking in the rain without haste.
+Your arms folded up to leverage on another.
+Though you were quiet, but sadness gave you out a sorrowful loner.
 We talked, like a friend you spoke your heart.
 In all, I got the message you wanted to be you.
-You wanted to live your life as it belongs to you; brighten your smile as it heals your wound and be in your world for two.
+Wanted to live your life as it belongs to you; brighten your smile as it heals your wound and be in your world for good.

 Three months down our first meet, we became lovers without a face.
 We shared a common life that defers from root.
-Together, we built our world with our thoughts, yet we remained behind the bars of reality, shredded by your insecurities and pressured concerns for my safety.
-Your heart beats so fast it defiles the precept of love.
+Together, we built our world with our thoughts.
+Yet, we remained behind the bars of reality, shredded by your insecurities and pressured concerns for my safety.
+Your heart beats so fast it defiled the precept of love.
 In your eyes was the pyramid of worries, looking me in the eyes with a centered confusion.
 You got lost in thoughts; several times I lost counts in counting.
-When I touched you, your recalls to reality come with shivers and fears.
+When I touched you, the recall to reality came with shivers and fears.
 Yet, you would console me with words of faith from the trusting aura of peace and hope my arms offered.

-I know you wanted me to help you, to take you by hands across seas, to swim with you in the clouds of peace to a place where nothing moves mountain but the genuineness of a desperate love; where everything come after and nothing before love.
+I know you wanted me to help you, to take you by hands across seas.
+To swim with you in the clouds of peace to a place where nothing moves mountain but the genuineness of a desperate love.
+A place where everything come after and nothing before love.
 I gave my words to war with you in your crux.
 You decided to give our plan a name and called it ‘elope’, but I won’t agree with you, so I emphasized it a trip to a world of freedom.
 All I pleaded with you for was a few more days and a few more cash and a better preparation.

-Right in our agreed wait, before my eyes and helpless fist; bullied by threatening presence and evil-looking personalities, you took off with your acquaintances without a trace.
+Right in our agreed wait, before my eyes and helpless fist; bullied by threatening presence and dangerous personalities, you took off without a trace.
 The last thing I saw in your tearful eyes was the scream for help.
 I wanted to run after you, to force you out to the open arms of the night but the protruding mouth of a silencer numbed my feet.

 At the end it was true.
 All your fears were grounded in the knowledge of your father.
 If only I believed you and moved with the hastiness in your words.
-We would be five months far from this experience.
-You told me he would find you if we didn’t move, it was about who he wanted you to marry, especially since the demise of your mother.
+We would be five months far from that experience.
+You told me he would find you if we didn’t move.
+It was about who he wanted you to marry, especially after the demise of your mother.
 According to your father, what he wanted for you was the best.
 He defined love with the pleasures of cash and fame.

 “No man can love you better without money in his pockets and power to his name” he told you.